 Healthcare providers with limited resources are struggling to serve the increasing numbers of patients with low to modest incomes population.

-- 87% of patients in a survey mentioned that CareMessage enabled them to make critical health decisions (satisfaction).
+- Education and Satisfaction – Percent of patients that report CareMessage enabled them to make critical health decisions